groupgets/GetThermal/README.md

 # Releases

 This is a work in progress.
-See the Releases tab in github for OS X pre-release builds.
+See the Releases tab in github for OS X and Linux pre-release builds.